JIA-0302/TipTracker/README.md

 >  - The interface for the Upcoming Work Schedule has been created.
 >  #### Bug Fixes
 >  - The layout of the Work Calendar Screen has been reworked to be compatiable with smaller screen sizes.
+>  - Unused icons from Navigation bar has been removed.
+>
+> <hr/>
+>
 >  ### v1.0.3 (03/12/2021)
 >  - An initial prototype interface for the Analytics Screen has been created.
 >  - The work summary for selected date range can now be viewed on the Work Summary Screen.
 >  - Data pipeline has been added using database hooks to process shift data for Machine Learning model.
 >  #### Bug Fixes
 >  - The timezone difference issue has been fixed when saving shift data.
+>
+> <hr/>
+>
 >  ### v1.0.4 (04/02/2021)
 >  - The interface for the Analytics Screen has been updated with improved keys and color scheme.
 >  - The interface for the User Profile has been created.
->  - Deployed microservice for Machine Learning model and integrated with the app.
+>  - Microservice for Machine Learning model has been integrated with the app.
 >  #### Bug Fixes
->   - Fixed the hourly wages display on Work Summary Screen.
+>   - Display the hourly wages on the Work Summary Screen accurately.
->   - Updated UI elements to have consistency between screens.
+>   - UI elements have been updated to have consistency between screens.
+>   - Data processing pipeline has been updated to split the shifts accurately.
+>
+> <hr/>
+>
 >   ### v1.1.0 (04/23/2021)
 >   - The User Profile information can now be edited.
 >   - The Upcoming Work Schedule information can now be created, edited, and deleted.
 >   -  Analytics of past worked shifts and future work shifts can now be viewed on the Analytics Screen.
 >   -  Data visualizations for past worked shifts and future work shifts have been added to the Analytics Screen.
 >   - Data Visualization for earnings distribution and trends have been added to the Home Screen.

-## Prototype
-Mockup for the application can be found at [Adobe XD](https://xd.adobe.com/view/c908069f-5a1f-4986-9a9e-ffe590407367-9c5b/?fullscreen)
-If you have Adobe XD installed, you can download the XD file from [here](https://github.com/JIA-0302/TipTracker/blob/main/docs/TipTracker.xd).
+>  #### Bug Fixes
+>   - Correct week on the Past/Future Analytics Page is shown when the first day of the week is selected on the previous screen.

-## Install Notes
+## Install Guide

 ### Pre-requisites
 The following tools, software, and technologies are needed to run the application: